-This study uses in situ measurements of precipitation (P), stream discharge (Q), turbidity (T) and suspended sediment concentration (SSC) to accomplish three objectives: Objective 1) Quantify suspended sediment concentrations (SSC) and yields (SSY) from undisturbed and human-disturbed portions of a small watershed in the south Pacific during storm and non-storm periods.
-The research questions addressed under this objective include: How much has human disturbance increased suspended sediment yield to the coast during storm events?
-What human activities dominate the anthropogenic contribution to suspended sediment yield?
-How do concentrations vary between storm and non-storm periods?
-Objective 2) Develop an empirical model of SSY during storm events (SSYEV).
-This objective will answer the questions: Which storm metric is the best predictor of SSYEV: total event precipitation, Erosivity Index, total event discharge, or maximum event discharge?
-How do sediment contributions from undisturbed areas and human-disturbed areas vary with storm size?
+This study uses in situ measurements of precipitation (P), water discharge (Q), turbidity (T) and suspended sediment concentration (SSC) to accomplish three objectives and answer the following research questions:

+Quantify suspended sediment concentrations (SSC) and yields (SSY) at the outlets of undisturbed and human-disturbed portions of Faga’alu watershed during storm and non-storm periods.
+How does SSC vary between storm and non-storm periods?
+How much has human disturbance increased SSY during storm events?
+Which land uses dominate the anthropogenic contribution to SSY?

+Develop an empirical model to predict SSYEV from easily-monitored discharge or precipitation metrics.
+Which storm metric is the best predictor of SSYEV?
+How does human-disturbance to SSY vary with storm metric?

-Objective 3) Estimate annual sediment yields and compare with other volcanic tropical islands.
-This objective will use the results from Objective 2 to model annual sediment load from the study watersheds, for comparison with other literature on volcanic tropical islands and disturbed watersheds.
+Estimate annual SSY using the measurements from Objective 1, and modeling results from Objective 2.
+How does SSY at the field site compare to other volcanic tropical islands and other disturbed watersheds?

 2. Study Area

-The study watershed, Faga’alu, is located on Tutuila (14S, 170W), American Samoa.
-Tutuila has steep, heavily forested mountains with villages and roads mostly confined to the flat areas near the coast.
-The main stream in Faga'alu (~3 km) drains an area of 1.78 km² into Faga'alu Bay (area draining to FG3 in Figure 1).
-The mean slope of the main Faga'alu watershed is 0.53 m/m and total relief is 653 m.
-The administrative boundary of Faga’alu includes the watersheds of the main stream and several small ephemeral streams that drain directly to the bay (0.63 km²) (grey dotted boundary in Figure 1).
-The coral reef in Faga’alu Bay is highly degraded by sediment (Fenner et al., 2008), and Faga'alu watershed was selected by the US Coral Reef Task Force (USCRTF) as a Priority Watershed for conservation and remediation efforts (Holst-Rice et al., 2015).
+Faga’alu watershed is located on Tutuila (14S, 170W), American Samoa, which is comprised of steep, heavily forested mountains with villages and roads mostly confined to the flat, coastal areas.
+The coral reef in Faga’alu Bay is highly degraded by sediment (Fenner et al., 2008) and Faga'alu watershed was selected by the US Coral Reef Task Force (USCRTF) as a Priority Watershed for conservation and remediation efforts (Holst-Rice et al., 2015).

+The administrative boundary of Faga’alu includes the watersheds of the main stream (1.78 km²) and several small ephemeral streams that drain directly to the bay (0.63 km²) (grey dotted boundary in Figure 1, “Admin.”).
+Faga'alu watershed is drained by the main stream, which runs ~3 km from Matafao Mountain to Faga'alu Bay (area draining to FG3 in Figure 1, “Total” watershed).
+The Total watershed can be divided into an undisturbed, Upper watershed (area draining to FG1, “Upper”), and a human-disturbed, Lower watershed (area draining to FG3, “Lower”).
+The Lower watershed can be further subdivided to isolate the impacts of an aggregate quarry (area draining between FG1 and FG2, “Lower_Quarry”) and urbanized village area (area draining between FG2 and FG3, “Lower_Village”) (Figure 1).

 <Figure 1 here please>

 Faga’alu occurs on intracaldera Pago Volcanics formed about 1.20 Mya (McDougall, 1985).
-Soil types in the steep uplands are rock outcrops (15%) with well-drained Lithic Hapludolls ranging from silty clay to clay loams 20-150 cm deep (Nakamura, 1984).
-Soils in the lowlands include a mix of deep (>150 cm), well drained very stony silty clay loams, and poorly drained silty clay to fine sandy loam along streams and valley bottoms.
+Soil types in the steep uplands are rock outcrops (15% of the watershed area) and well-drained Lithic Hapludolls ranging from silty clay to clay loams 20-150 cm deep (Nakamura, 1984).
+Soils in the lowlands include a mix of deep (>150 cm), well drained very stony silty clay loams, and poorly drained silty clay to fine sandy loam along valley bottoms.
+The mean slope of Faga'alu watershed is 0.53 m/m and total relief is 653 m.

 2.1 Climate

 Annual precipitation in Faga'alu watershed is 6,350 mm at Matafao Mtn.
-(653 m m.a.s.l), 5,280 mm at Matafao Reservoir (249 m m.a.s.l.) and about 3,800 mm on the coastal plain (Craig, 2009; Dames & Moore, 1981; Perreault, 2010; Tonkin & Taylor International Ltd., 1989; Wong, 1996).
-There are two subtle rainfall seasons: a drier winter season from June through September that accounts for 25% of annual precipitation and a wetter summer season, from October through May (Perreault, 2010; data from USGS rain gauges and Parameter-elevation Relationships on Independent Slopes Model (PRISM) Climate Group (Daly et al., 2008)).
-While total rainfall is lower in the drier season, large storm events are still observed.
-At 11 sites around the island, 35% of annual peak flows occurred during the drier season over 1959-1990 (Wong, 1996).
+(653 m m.a.s.l), 5,280 mm at Matafao Reservoir (249 m m.a.s.l.) and ~3,800 mm on the coastal plain (Craig, 2009; Dames & Moore, 1981; Perreault, 2010; Tonkin & Taylor International Ltd., 1989; Wong, 1996).
+There are two rainfall seasons: a drier winter from June through September accounts for 25% of annual precipitation, and a wetter summer from October through May (Perreault, 2010; data from USGS rain gauges and Parameter-elevation Relationships on Independent Slopes Model (PRISM) Climate Group (Daly et al., 2008)).
+P is lower in the drier season but large storms still occur: at 11 sites around the island, 35% of annual peak flows occurred during the drier season (1959-1990) (Wong, 1996).

 2.2 Land Cover and Land Use